joanna2028/BITCOIN-BANK/README.md

 BITCOIN

-BITCOIN WORLD ORDER
+→ BITCOIN WORLD ORDER

 https://github.com/joanna2028/Bitcoin-Govt-Bitcoin-Economy-New-Social-Contract/issues/1#issuecomment-2636229674

-(ethereum money supply and all crypto-currencies will be converted into Bitcoin and allocated in INTERNET BANK, aka planetary DAO) same Bitcoin supply.
+( ethereum money supply and all crypto-currencies will be converted into Bitcoin and allocated in INTERNET BANK, aka planetary DAO ) same Bitcoin supply.

 we allocate all cryptocurrencies on INTERNET BANK. ( Internet Bank will be X. condition: make X a DAO first.